 The Assessed value of residential property is the value of a property as determined by an appraisal conducted by Shelby County.
 In Shelby County the assessment ratio for residential property is 25%.
 Values of property are an important indicator to the economic health of the City.
 Germantown has historically maintained high property values and positive trends for residential property values overall within Shelby County.

 For fiscal year 2021, the assessed value of residential property is $1,540,220,350.
 When comparing this to fiscal year 2020, there was an increase of 22% based on the appraisal conducted by Shelby County.
 Over the last three fiscal years, the assessed value of residential property has been roughly the same, but FY21 shows a significant increase.
 This shows that although there hasn't been a huge growth in the economy of the City, there also hasn't been any major drops as well.

 The City has moderate ability to impact this measure.

 Ratio of multi-family to single-family homes

 As Germantown continues to grow, the City is encouraging a broader range of housing options in order to create generational housing opportunities for new residents, families and current residents, all while preserving the quality of the City's existing neighborhoods.

 Germantown has seen a small increase in the number of single family homes (lots) in the last few years; however, there have been no new multi-family units added to the area in more than 10 years.
-There are 276 multi-family units that are currently under construction and should come online in fiscal year 2019.
+There are 276 multi-family units that have come online in the past year.
 Additionally there are several subdivisions that are under development and construction that will be providing many new home starts over the next several years.